samedit66/coloredstrings/README.md

 - [`NO_COLOR`](https://no-color.org/) & `FORCE_COLOR` support
 - Support for 16-color, 256-color, and 24-bit (truecolor / RGB / hex) modes
 - Auto-detection of terminal color capabilities
+- Automatically fall back to the nearest supported color if the requested color isn't supported
 - Friendly auto-complete API
-- Ability to call style methods on strings directly (with some [black magic](https://github.com/clarete/forbiddenfruit) help)
+- Optional ability to call style methods on strings directly (with some [black magic](https://github.com/clarete/forbiddenfruit) help)

 ---